1 DEFINITIONS AND INTERPRETATION

 Intellectual Property Rights: means patents, utility models, rights to inventions, copyright and neighbouring and related rights, trademarks and service marks, business names and domain names, rights in get-up and trade dress, goodwill and the right to sue for passing off or unfair competition, rights in designs, database rights, rights to use, tools, plans and equipment as detailed in Clause 0 or otherwise, and protect the confidentiality of, Confidential Information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

 Latent Defect: has the meaning set out in Clause 4.5.

-Order: means an agreement to purchase goods or services according to the Buyer’s agreed purchase order and these Conditions.
+Order: means an agreement to purchase and supply of Goods and/or Services as set out in the Buyer’s purchase order and incorporating these Conditions.

 Price: means the price shown on the Order.

-Specification: means the technical specification (if any) of the Goods referred to in the Order.
+Specification: means the technical specification (if any) for the Goods and/or Services as referred to in the Order.